stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 2, Problem 9]
+- Question (mcardoso3-stat6250): Is using SAS code better or worse than using special SAS windows?
 * *Question (aalshehry−stat6250):* If a SAS session is ended or a libref is deleted, does the library still exist?
 * **Answer (aalshehry−stat6250): In these cases, SAS no longer has access to the files in the library.
 - Question (lzhao4−stat6250): Libref exists only during the session in which it is created?